CardConnect Review

 - Merchant Accounts: CardConnect is not a direct processor.
 However, its extremely close relationship with Fiserv should help smooth out the kinds of problems that happen when merchants unexpectedly experience an account hold, freeze, or termination.

-- Credit Card Terminals: CardConnect now offers the Ingenico Tetra Desk/3500 ($220) and Desk/5000 ($350) models for merchants needing a traditional countertop terminal.
-Both models feature a color display (the Desk/5000 has a color touchscreen) and support for EMV and NFC-based payment methods, such as Apple Pay.
-Built-in support for PIN debit transactions is coming soon.
-With COVID-19 highlighting the need for contactless payment acceptance in the retail sector, we recommend upgrading to an NFC-capable terminal ASAP.
+- Credit Card Terminals: CardConnect offers the Ingenico Lane 3000/7000/8000 models for merchants needing a traditional countertop terminal.
+These models feature a color display, PIN pad, and support for EMV and NFC-based payment methods, such as Apple Pay.
+Sadly, no pricing information is offered.

 - Point Of Sale (POS) Systems: CardConnect doesn’t sell POS hardware directly, but its system is compatible with Fiserv’s Clover line of products, including the Clover Station, Clover Mini, Clover Flex, and Clover Go models.
 We suggest comparing CardConnect to our five favorite Clover resellers if you’re interested in using Clover’s POS system.